Hell Below: Production

 On January 5, 1933, just after production on the film began, the entertainment trade paper The Hollywood Reporter announced that Madge Evans had "started work on it yesterday" and that MGM had changed the picture's intended release name, Pigboats, to the more sensational title Hell Below.

 The USS S-31 played the fictional U.S. submarine AL-14.
 MGM purchased the USS Moody (DD-277), a World War I-era destroyer destined for scrapping due to the London Naval Treaty limits on navy strength, for US$35,000.
 The firm of Merritt-Chapman & Scott was hired to sink the ship to simulate the torpedoing of an Austro-Hungarian minelayer.
 Principal location photography took place in Honolulu and Pearl Harbor, Hawaii.

+Release

+The film opened at the Astor Theatre in New York City on April 25, 1933.

 Reception

 Box office

-Hell Below grossed a total (domestic and foreign) of $1,389,000: $634,000 from the US and Canada and $755,000 elsewhere, resulting in a loss of $52,000.
+Hell Below earned theatrical rentals of $1,389,000: $634,000 from the US and Canada and $755,000 elsewhere, resulting in a loss of $52,000.